ziqiqiiii/ft_printf/README.md

 In my ft_printf_utils.c file is all the functions that kinda similar in libft but a modified version.
 Exp = ft_putnbr ft_putchar ft_putstr.
 While the ft_printf.c file contain functions that I code in this project.

+The target "test" in Makefile is used to compile all the source file and run executable file.